 In 2013, McGuinness was tapped by President Obama to run the organizing and communications effort to sign up millions of Americans for healthcare.
 Her innovative use of data and new media platforms was critical to providing 15 million people with insurance in the first six months of open enrollment.
-She also served as a senior advisor to the White House Office of Management and Budget where she oversaw the federal government’s initiatives to support cities and towns.
+She also served as a senior adviser in the White House Office of Management and Budget where she oversaw the federal government’s initiatives to support cities and towns.
 While at the White House she directed the White House Task Force on Community Solutions, a team of Cabinet members working to improve how agencies worked together, using data in new ways to tackle entrenched poverty and to deliver results in communities across the country.

 Prior to joining the Obama administration, McGuinness was the executive director of the Center for American Progress Action Fund.
 She has spent nearly two decades working with local leaders, foundations, and citizen networks on a wide range of projects aimed at elevating citizens in the policy process.
 McGuinness is a graduate of the University of Pennsylvania in urban studies.